 How Is Athlete's Foot Diagnosed?

-An athlete's foot can typically be diagnosed by a doctor by examining the affected area of your foot.
-Sometimes, the doctor may scrape off some scaly skin to test it for fungus.
+An athlete's foot can usually be diagnosed by a doctor by examining the affected area of your foot.
+Sometimes, the doctor may scrape off some of the scaly skin to test it for fungus.
 If you have athlete's foot and want to know what kind of treatment is right for you, talk to your health care provider about: